andrewrunxiyu/specserv/README.md

 # SpecServ

+# Archived.  https://project.andrewyu.org might have one in progress, sometime.

 ## Intention
 These scripts (will) provide custom services for InspIRCd.
 The aim it to be lightweight, modular, and extremely easy to work with, i.e., extremely easy to write new modules for.